AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-implement.instructions.md

 1. Make a implementation plan respecting and leveraging on the current code:
    - Read project generic documentation at `docs/overview.md` and current status at `CHANGELOG.md`
+   - Read the rules at `.cursor/rules`
    - Follow existing architectural patterns
    - Follow modularity practices for file contents
    - Follow existing naming conventions
-   - Write a bullet point list of the main implementation steps.
+   - Write a bullet point list of of the files read just to make sure you have all the information.

 2. Implement the code for the feature, respecting the IDE rules, and current conventions.

    - Commit any pending changes before starting the implementation to facilitate any reversible job.
    - Take into account the current code.
    - Respect rules defined in the `.cursor/rules` folder.
+   - Implement each task at the implementation plan.
-   - Think about 2 or 3 options for each implementation step.
+   - For each task, think about 2 or 3 options.
      - Evaluate the complexity of the implementation.
      - Evaluate the delta changes to the existing code.
      - Choose the simplest option.
      - When in a folder or file,
        - make sure to respect the folder or file structure and naming conventions.
        - use existing code as a template for the new code.
    - Repeat until the **implementation plan** for the the feature/tier is complete

 3. Document your work: